 The "Cross-Text Connections" question introduced in the digital SAT challenges students' comprehensive analytical abilities, requiring them to draw insightful parallels between two thematically linked texts.

 Answering these questions require a deep understanding that extends beyond the superficial content of the passages.
-Students need to identifying whether the passages are share similar or contrasting perspectives and evaluate how the themes of the two texts and the perspectives of the authors are connected.
+Students need to identify whether the passages share similar or contrasting perspectives and evaluate how the themes of the two texts and the perspectives of the authors are connected.

 Text 1: